Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 run_red = True
 ```
 External RepeatModeler and RepeatMasker were not used in this BRAKER4 run.
-## 5. BRAKER4 Sample Configuration
+## 12.5 BRAKER4 Sample Configuration
 A `samples.csv` file was prepared to specify the genome assembly, protein evidence, RNA-seq BAM file, and BUSCO lineage.
-Both `protein_fasta` and `bam_files` were provided, which triggered ETP mode in BRAKER4.
+Providing both `protein_fasta` and `bam_files` triggered ETP mode in BRAKER4.
 ```bash
 cd /work/ebg_lab/eb/diatom_consortia/metatranscriptomics/BRAKER4
 nano samples.csv
 ```
 ```csv